greavesec/HELM/README.md

 The maximum number of talents you may select is determined by your character's skill level.

-Talents may be swapped between events *and* adventuring days.
+Talents may be swapped between events.
 ## 1.5 - Items & Equipment
 See: [[Treasury 0.2]]